Call Us

 We can provide residential based treatment, where you can receive 24-hour care and support, including psychotherapy sessions, rehabilitative workshops and creative classes.
 You also have the opportunity to work on your wellbeing through yoga and meditation activities.

-During this highly structured programme, you will learn techniques and coping strategies to help you manage symptoms of your personality disorder in daily life.
+During this highly structured programme, you'll learn techniques and coping strategies to help you manage symptoms of your personality disorder in daily life.

 Mentalisation-based therapy (MBT)

 MBT can provide you with the skills to examine and analyse your own thoughts and beliefs.
-This can give you the ability to better assess your thoughts in daily life, to prevent the impulsive behaviours that they may have previously caused.
+This can give you the ability to better assess your thoughts in daily life, preventing the impulsive behaviours they may have previously caused.

 Dialectical behaviour therapy (DBT)